 From the rear seat controls, volume control can be set no higher than the current radio setting unless the speakers are turned off.
-Refer to Turning speakers on and off.
+Refer to Turning the rear speakers on and off.

-Turning the speakers on and off
+Turning the rear speakers on and off

-Press to turn all speakers on or off.
+Press to turn the rear speakers on or off.

-Using headphones
+Using headphones/Personal Audio System

-Plug a 3.5 mm headphone (not included) into the $\bigcap$ jack.
+Plug a 3.5 mm headphone (not included) into the \bigcap jack.
 Press the speaker on/off control to operate the headphones.
+DUAL PLAY illuminates in the radio display and the fade control is disabled.

-The speakers will cut out once the speaker on/off control is pressed.
-Press the control again to deactivate the headphones.
+The rear speakers will cut out once the speaker on/off control is pressed.
+The front speaker will remain playing for the front passengers.
+Press the control again to deactivate the headphones (Personal Audio System).
+SINGLE PLAY illuminates in the radio display and the fade control is enabled.